nding0405/highSchoolStudentSimulator/README.md

 - As a user, I want to be able to view the total knowledge accumulated in a knowledge bar.
 - As a user, I want to be able to view the time, pressure index and knowledge index of a course or activity.
+- As a user, I want to be able to observe that the image of student are changed as I add courses or games to the schedule, or as the game comes to the end.